lftk/anki/README.md

 # Anki

+> **Note:** This project is under active development and the API is subject to change.

 Anki is a Go library for reading and writing Anki collection files.
 It aims to provide a simple and intuitive API that follows idiomatic Go practices.

 ## Features